CarterPape/CarterPape.github.io/resume.md

 ---
 ## profile

+I am a reporter with professional experience in newspaper journalism, student journalism, and software development.
+I have lived in North Carolina, Colorado, and now Utah.
+I am looking for reporting jobs around the country and am willing to relocate.

-I am a freelance journalist, writer, and web developer with extensive work experience, priming me for a career in the digital media environment.
-I have held leadership positions at NC State's student newspaper and radio station.
+I have extensive experience in web development and software engineering, priming me for working in the digital media environment.
 I also have experience in data analysis and data mining, complemented by my undergraduate studies in mathematics and computer science.

-## why reporting?

-I seek to capitalize on my experience in student journalism by assimilating into a professional reporting career.
-I aim to establish myself as a skilled, reliable journalist.
-I hope to work alongside professional reporters, editors, radio hosts, and others.

 ## education

-North Carolina State University
+### North Carolina State University
+#### August 2014 – May 2018
-* Received B.S. in Mathematics
+* Earned a Bachelors of Science degree in Mathematics
-* Graduated May 2018
 * Received S-STEM Scholarship for excellence in math

 ## work experience

 [My LinkedIn profile][LinkedIn] provides a comprehensive list of my work experiences.

+### Reporter at [The Journal]
+#### September 2018 - November 2018
+* Reported on education, news from the nearby town of Mancos, and other local topics
+* Produced [a series][CKMS series] of thoroughly researched articles about a local public charter school

 ### Editor and Producer of [Praeci]
 #### September 2017 – May 2018